mdedwards/slippery-chicken/install.md

 #### Common Music Notation (optional)

-Rick Taube's Common Music Notation (CMN) is capable of generating musical scores from CL and required for example by slippery-chicken's `cmn-display`[^3] method.
+Bill Schottstaedt's Common Music Notation (CMN) is capable of quickly generating musical scores from CL and is required, for example, by slippery-chicken's `cmn-display`[^3] method.

-If you want to use it, download the tarball archive from [https://ccrma.stanford.edu/software/cmn/](https://ccrma.stanford.edu/software/cmn/) and unpack(-tar) it to your ASDF-/quicklisp directory.
+If you want to use CMN, download the tarball archive from [https://ccrma.stanford.edu/software/cmn/](https://ccrma.stanford.edu/software/cmn/) and unpack(-tar) it to your ASDF-/quicklisp directory.
 Alternatively, you can also use the terminal: